 Located at 552 Vincent Street, Alliance, Ohio 44601

 The purpose is to provide a comfortable environment for students to meet up with classmates, finish homework, or just hang out.
-The house has a kitchen equipped with a refrigerator and microwave available for student use, a living room with comfortable seating and a television on campus cable, and study spaces where students can be connected to University wifi.
-To gain access to this space, please contact Deb Edwards, Manager of Campus Card and Facility Scheduling, at (330) 823-2881 or firstname.lastname@example.org.
+The house has a kitchen equipped with a refrigerator and microwave available for student use, a living room with comfortable seating and television with on-campus cable, and study spaces where students can be connected to University wifi.
+To gain access to this space, please contact Jenny Huth, Director of Camps and Conferences, at (330) 829-2877 or email@example.com.